eendrulat/map-and-app-gallery/README.md

 # map-and-app-gallery

 The Local Government Maps and Apps Gallery is a configurable web application that provides citizens access to maps and apps you have developed for your local government and cataloged in ArcGIS.com.
 The maps and apps are organized into a gallery around information and services citizens need to do business with cities, counties, and other local governments.
-This application is typically deployed on-premises and is accessible from your local government�s web site.
+This application is typically deployed on-premises and is accessible from your local government's web site.

 [Try the Maps and Apps Gallery application](http://localgovtemplates2.esri.com/MapsAndApps/)